ecomplus/client/README.md

 }
 ```
 ### getBrands(filter, callback)
 It is a method to get all store Brands.
-The filter argument is a URL parameters, it is not required but if you can use for filtering and pagination purposes.
+The filter argument is a URL parameters, it is not required but you can use for filtering and pagination purposes.

 |  Filter  | Type | usage |
 | :---:  | :---:|  :---|